 Ms. Madge received her B.A., magna cum laude, from the University of Southern California and her J.D., cum laude, from Harvard Law School, where she served on the Harvard Law and Policy Review and was a teaching assistant for Professor Robert Mnookin.
 Prior to joining the Office of the General Counsel she practiced at the law firm of Ropes & Gray, LLP, concentrating her practice on tax, employee benefits and executive compensation for both tax-exempt and for-profit organizations.
 Ms. Madge also spent a year with the National Center for Youth Law, working to improve children’s access to health and mental health care.
 At Harvard, Ms. Madge advises on a broad range of general corporate matters, including commercial transactions, charitable giving, health law, labor & employment, and tax.

 Mr. Perkins received his B.A. magna cum laude from Temple University and earned his J.D. from the University of Virginia School of Law.
 Prior to joining the Office of the General Counsel, he practiced at the law firm of Montgomery McCracken Walker & Rhoads LLP in Philadelphia, Pennsylvania.
 At the firm, he advised colleges and universities on a wide range of matters including compliance, investigations, employment, and student affairs.
-At Harvard, Mr. Perkins advises on a range of corporate matters, including contracts & business transactions, regulatory compliance, information security and privacy, real estate, as well as matters relating to student and faculty affairs, policy development, and litigation....
+At Harvard, Mr. Perkins advises on a wide range of corporate matters, including contracts and business transactions, regulatory compliance, information security and privacy, real estate, as well as matters relating to student and faculty affairs, policy development, and litigation....
 Read more about Johnathan S. Perkins

 As Legal Services Manager in Harvard’s Office of the General Counsel, Marilyn Schriever provides assistance, training, and client support services in a range of topics, with particular emphasis on labor and employment matters.
 She received her BS in Organizational Behavior from Lesley College, and holds an MBA in Public and Nonprofit Management from Boston University.
 She was previously employed as a Human Resources Consultant with the Employment Practice Group of Bingham, Dana & Gould, and prior to that had worked at Harvard in staff positions in the Office of the General Counsel and the Office of Human Resources.